Dal Water (Dal Ka Pani) For Babies – Benefits & Recipe

 - Once he starts having it regularly and reaches the 10-month mark, you can make the dal pani thicker.
-To lessen the thickness, add boiled water to the mix.
+To adjust the consistency and make it less thick, add boiled water to the mix.

-Tips to Remember While Giving Dal Water to Infant
+Tips to Remember While Giving Dal Water to Infants

-Before giving dal ka pani for a 4-month baby or preferably an older infant, there are a bunch of tips you can adhere to, making sure that the baby does not come across any problems.
+Before giving dal ka pani to a baby 4-month-old and above, there are a bunch of tips you can adhere to, in order to make sure that the baby does not have any adjustment problems.

-- Do not put the dal pani in a sippy cup or a bottle for the child.
+- Do not put the dal pani in a sippy cup or bottle for the baby.

 - Let your baby sit up straight with some support and then give him the dal pani.

-- If the dal pani causes gases in the child, add a pinch of hing to the water.
+- If the dal pani causes gas in the baby, add a pinch of hing to the water.

-- As your child grows up, you can introduce other variants of the dal as well.
+- As your baby grows up, you can introduce other variants of the dal as well.

-- Avoid adding salt in the pani to enhance the taste until he is more than a year old.
+- Avoid adding salt in the pani to enhance the taste until he is at least one year old.

-Dal pani is a great preparation that works for most babies and is a great way to introduce them to the world of solids.
-The bland gentle taste of it can be good for their sensitive tongues.
-Gradually, he will start liking the changes in the taste and be open to eating a thicker version of the dal pani as well.
+Dal water for baby is a great preparation that works for most babies and is a great way to introduce them to the world of solids.
+The bland taste of it can be good for their sensitive tongues.
+Gradually, he will start liking the changes in the taste and will be open to eating a thicker version of the dal pani as well.